Bitcoin-ABC/bitcoin-abc/depends/README.md

     download-osx: run 'make download-osx' to fetch all sources needed for macOS builds
     download-win: run 'make download-win' to fetch all sources needed for win builds
     download-linux: run 'make download-linux' to fetch all sources needed for linux builds
+    build-all: build the dependencies for all the arch/OS

 ### Other documentation